 Obviously, sound communication and information-sharing are vital to reducing resistance to culture change.
 Without a purposeful communication plan aimed at those directly affected by the changes, an organization is asking for trouble.
 Rumors will consume valuable time and detract from ongoing, everyday performance.
 Misinformation will increase uncertainty and anxiety, further affecting performance negatively.

 The provision of widespread training and practice opportunities to help managers and supervisors to improve their interpersonal communication should be integral to organizational change.
 It will be instrumental in helping concerned employees feel the organization has empathy towards them and is supporting them.
 In support of this, you should communicate to change behavior ahead of organizational values and culture.

 Leadership is central to the process of reducing resistance to culture change.
 Leaders are vital to changing and managing key people, incentives and the organizational structure.
 Probably most important of all is leading by example, which sends powerful messages to employees.
 Leader behavior is intensely symbolic.
-It tells people what is important, and therefore public relations practitioners should be prepared to guide and advise their leaders on the example to set, and probably more aptly, the behavior they should eliminate.
+It tells people what is important, and therefore communicators should be prepared to guide and advise their leaders on the example to set, and probably more aptly, the behavior they should eliminate.

 One valuable insight to remember is that organizations tend to make more changes than necessary in order to achieve the desired results, without focusing on the changes that really matter.
 This makes the change effort more difficult.
 Leaders seem to think that under-performing organizations are doing everything badly.
 Rather than doing everything well, high-performing organizations do the important things, or enough of the important things, well.
 Underperforming organizations often do many important things fairly well, but not with enough intensity.
 Doing something 60% of the way is often enough; doing something 40% of the way is often no better than doing nothing at all.
 The extra 20% makes all the difference.
 Fortunately, you can do a lot of things wrong as long as you do the important things right and drive hard enough on these to make the difference.
 Seek the fewest changes for the greatest result.
 7 There is a lesson here for communicators – it is better to communicate about the few things that really matter, rather than spread the themes and focal points too widely.
 Therefore, you should communicate to change behavior ahead of organizational values and culture.